amare1990/tellCo-business-analytics/README.md

 - After that you have to install all the necessary Python libraries and tools by running `pip install -r requirements.txt`
 - To run this project, run `jupyter notebook` command from the main directory of the repo
+- To interacttively visualize the analysis, run `streamlit run scripts/dashboard.py` command from the main directory of the repo

 ### Prerequisites

 - You have to install Python (version 3.8.10 minimum), pip, git, vscode.

 ### More information
-- You can refer to [this link]() to gain more insights about the report of this project.
+- You can refer to [this link](https://drive.google.com/file/d/1kPZcSFc5Fuln-NudllykNQpr8xQpGKXd/view?usp=drive_link) to gain more insights about the presentation of this project results.

 ## Authors